mbarbattini/mbarbattini.github.io/_posts/2025-12-3-dc-squid-numerical.md

 \end{pmatrix}
 $$

-where $f_1$ and $f_2$ are the right hand sides of the equations 2 and 4 above.
+where \(f_1\) and \(f_2\) are the right hand sides of the equations 2 and 4 above.

 ### Dependent Variables

-The AC Josephson equation allows us to simulate something that has been measured by experimentalists: the voltage across the junction $V$ (unlike the phase of a wavefunction which is not an observable).
+The AC Josephson equation allows us to simulate something that has been measured by experimentalists: the voltage across the junction \(V\) (unlike the phase of a wavefunction which is not an observable).
 Since this equation is for a single junction, we need to add them together for 2 junctions

 $$
 \frac{d}{dt}\delta_1 + \frac{d}{dt}\delta_2 = \frac{2eV}{\hbar} + \frac{2eV}{\hbar}